Eastern River Cooter Natural History

 Groups and Breeding

 When enticing a female to mate with him, the males will flutter their long claws in the face of a female while under the water. if the female is receptive she will sink to the bottom of the water where he will mate with her.
-Females will lay between 15 and 20 eggs which are generally laid fairly near the edge of the water body their live in but out of reach of rising water levels.
+Females will lay between 15 and 20 eggs which are generally laid fairly near the edge of the water body they live in but out of reach of rising water levels.
 Eggs generally hatch after 45 to 55 days.

 These animals are not threatened in the wild due to common numbers and a high success rate in terms of breeding and hatching.